greenfield932/CarND-LaneLines-P1/writeup_template.md

 ![alt text][image7]
 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One shortcoming is inability to work with turning lane lines.

+Another shortcoming is manual setup of region of interest.
+Common region that can work with multiple videos with different camera setup angle cannot be set.
+If region is too big then analysis can produce false positives because of white cars that appear at right/left of the line.

+Another shortcoming of real world application would be cars in front of camera when they became too close.

+Another shortcoming I believe would be inability to work with different light conditions close to night and after rain when road reflects a sunlight.

-Another shortcoming could be ...
+Another shortcoming will be detecting of complex lane lines like intersections and so on.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to work with curve fitting when analysing turning lane lines.

-Another potential improvement could be to ...
+Possible improvement for real world application can be filtering objects like cars by deep learning approach to prevent false positives of lane lines detection.